BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ### Step 1
 🟢 Nvidia GPU ➜ [Install CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive)
-> CUDA 12+ is currently NOT compatible since the faster-whisper library is only compatible up to CUDA 11.8, but it will be soon!<br>
+> CUDA 12+ is currently NOT compatible since the faster-whisper library is only compatible up to CUDA 11.8, but it will hopefully be upgraded soon!<br>

-🔴 AMD GPU - PyTorch does not currently support AMD GPUs on Windows - only Linux.
-There are several possible workarounds but I'm unable to verify since I don't have an AMD GPU.
+🔴 AMD GPU - PyTorch currently pnly supports AMD gpu-acceleration on Linux, not Windows, and obly if ROCm is properly installed.
+There are several possible workarounds but I'm unable to verify since I don't have an AMD GPU nor use Linux.
 You can look [HERE](https://www.amd.com/en/developer/resources/rocm-hub/hip-sdk.html), [HERE](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview), [HERE](https://ubuntu.com/tutorials/enabling-gpu-acceleration-on-ubuntu-on-wsl2-with-the-nvidia-cuda-platform#1-overview), and possibly [HERE](https://user-images.githubusercontent.com/108230321/275660295-e2d6e097-38c5-4e38-9a1f-f28441ba8812.png).
 ### Step 2
 Download the ZIP file from the latest "release" and extract the contents anywhere you want.
-DO NOT simply clone this repository...there may be incremental changes to scripts that will be undone before an official release is created.
+DO NOT simply clone this repository...there may be incremental changes to scripts that will be undone inbetween official releases.
 ### Step 3
 Navigate to the ```src``` folder, open a command prompt, and create a virtual environment:
 ```